Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Other/07-Power-Automate-Pack/Functionality.md

 # Functionality

-**<span style="color:red">This AddOn is no longer maintained.
-Use our [Pack for Power Automate](../../AddOns-Power-Automate/07-Pack-for-Power-Automate/Functionality.md) and standalone workflow addons instead!</span>**
+**!!!
+This AddOn is no longer maintained.
+Use our [Pack for Power Automate](../../AddOns-Power-Automate/07-Pack-for-Power-Automate/Functionality.md) and standalone workflow addons instead!!!**

 ## How to use